 Pattern 2: Help desk and human social engineering

 The oldest breach on this list and one of the newest are the same attack with a 29-year gap.
-Kevin Mitnick called Novell, pretexted his way into an employee's trust, and was handed access.
+Kevin Mitnick called Novell staff impersonating real employees, with researched backstories, hunting for dial-up access - and the call that failed is the reason he is in a federal case study: the network admin he pretexted recognized the policy-breaking request and taped him.
 Scattered Spider scraped LinkedIn to learn who worked at MGM, called the IT help desk impersonating one of them, and talked the agent into resetting MFA and handing over Okta super-admin.
 Uber's attacker, after buying credentials, still had to defeat MFA, and did it partly through a barrage of push prompts and a message pretending to be from Uber IT.

 Humans are a control surface, and the help desk is the softest part of it.
 The identity-recovery flow - the process for when a legitimate user loses their phone - is the exact process an attacker abuses.
 Hardening this means treating account recovery as a high-assurance operation: identity-proofing that cannot be satisfied by information from a LinkedIn profile, manager or in-person verification for privileged accounts, and phishing-resistant factors that a help desk agent cannot simply reset over the phone.
 Threat modeling your own help desk is one of the highest-leverage exercises most teams never do.